[1] 0.4336956

 We find that while there is a slight positive correlation (r = 0.43) between GDP growth and incumbent party vote share even including 2020, the correlation becomes even stronger when dropping 2020 (r = 0.57).

 Seeing what appears to be a relationship between these variables, we then move into fitting a model to this data.
-Since the scatterplot appeared to demonstrate a linear relationship, especially when removing the outlier of 2020, we fitted a linear regression model to our data.
+Since the scatterplot appeared to demonstrate a linear relationship, especially when removing the outlier of 2020, we fitted a linear regression model to our dataset without 2020.

 ## save_kable will have the best result with magick installed.